Looking for a sure-fire way to make your colleagues roll their eyes? Just announce you’re about to add animations to a PowerPoint slide deck.

 Which is a shame.

-Because nothing breaks down “death by PowerPoint” like simple, subtle animation.
+Because nothing combats the death by PowerPoint experience like simple, subtle animation.

 Deployed intelligently, including small movements in your PowerPoint, Keynote, or Google Presentation slides can help you direct your audience’s focus to what’s important, and help you build a story step-by-step as you present.

-The ability to use animation skillfully to help your audience focus and understand your slides is especially critical when you intend to record your presentation.
-While presentation video is a great way to share ideas, it raises the bar for presenters, since you likely won’t be in the room to resolve any possible points of confusion.
+The ability to use animation skillfully to help your audience focus and understand your slides is especially critical when you intend to record your presentation in a video.
+While an on-demand video presentation is a great way to share ideas, it raises the bar for presenters, since you likely won’t be in the room to resolve any possible points of confusion.

 And that’s where adding simple animations can help.

-So what’s the right way to use animations in a recorded presentation?
+So what’s the right way to use animations in a presentation?

 According to PowerPoint Ninja, the key is to create slides that display your information in small, digestible chunks, through a technique called “content staging.”
 The goal of staging content is to sustain the audience’s attention by revealing your content over multiple steps within a single slide, ensuring that the viewer always stays with you rather than reading ahead.

-Notice that a simple “Fade In” animation clearly sets up the dichotomy, allowing the viewer to look at one set first before comparing to the other.
-It’s an effective way to show the comparison.
+A simple “Fade In” animation, for example, clearly sets up the dichotomy when making a comparison, allowing the viewer to look at one half first before comparing to the other.

 Animation becomes especially useful in your recorded presentation when you want to help your audience follow along with a specific line of thinking.
 As Smarterer notes, “using custom animations, you can control how the content is displayed to the audience so as to not overwhelm them and help them to follow your train of thought.”

-On these more complicated slides, you want to take advantage of timing and movement to simplify the message.
-Using another example from our own materials, let’s look at one way to highlight a list of features that might otherwise be difficult to see if presented all at once.
+On these more complicated slides, you want to take advantage of timing and movement to simplify the message, such as highlighting as you run through a list of features that might otherwise be difficult to see if presented all at once.

 There are three types of animations: Entrance, Emphasis, and Exit.
-And while PowerPoint especially presents no shortage of options for each, we’ve found it’s best to stay simple when producing your slides.
+And while PowerPoint, especially, presents no shortage of options for each, we’ve found it’s best to stay simple when recording a presentation with animations.

 Here are some of our favorite slide animations: